meta-llama/llama-recipes/recipes/multilingual/README.md

 ## Continual pre-training
 OpenHathi uses a two-stage pre-training process:
-- Phase 1: learn to translate paragraphs of text (use translated text as context and generate the original text)
+- Phase 1: learn to translate paragraphs of text (use translated text as context and generate the original text, ~15B tokens)
-- Phase 2: bilingual next token prediction (train on text where the language changes after every sentence)
+- Phase 2: bilingual next token prediction (train on text where the language changes after every sentence, ~15B tokens)

+Note: OpenHathi's final data mixture also contains monolingual data and romanized transliterations.

 We can easily create data for both phases using any translation model.
 OpenHathi uses [IndicTrans2](https://github.com/AI4Bharat/IndicTrans2).
 We provide sample code for both phases below.